-But while motorcycle repair may be enticing on the surface, it’s important to know that there are many factors that can make the profession a challenge.
+But while motorcycle repair may be enticing on the surface, it’s important to know that there are many factors that make the profession challenging.
 If you’re considering a career as a mechanic, read on to learn which path may be better for you: motorcycle mechanic or auto mechanic.

-Life as a motorcycle mechanic certainly sounds like fun, and a unique niche can add the element of daily familiarity to your work life.
-However, as with any job, working as a motorcycle mechanic comes with its drawbacks.
+Life as a motorcycle mechanic certainly sounds like fun, and the unique niche can add the element of daily familiarity to your work life.
+However, as with any job, working as a motorcycle mechanic comes with its challenges.

 A factor to consider if you'd like to become a motorcycle mechanic is the climate.
 If you're in a city with warm weather year-round, then you might find more steady, reliable work.
 Whereas if you're located in an area that gets a lot of snow coverage in winter, you may need to expect a decline in business, during these colder months.